WienerSchriften/Primae/README.md

 * [Latest release](../../releases/latest)

 ## Licensing
-Primæ is [licensed](https://github.com/WienerSchriften/Primae/blob/main/LICENSE.md) with the open-source licence CC BY-NC-SA 4-0, making it freely available for non-commercial use.
+Primæ is [licensed](https://github.com/WienerSchriften/Primae/blob/main/LICENSE.md) with the CC BY-NC-SA 4-0 licence, making it freely available for non-commercial use.
 You may also obtain a licence for commercial use directly from the rights-holders.
 For details please contact the designers of Primæ, Titus Nemeth and Martin Tiefenthaler.

 ## Installation and use
 For installation of the fonts please follow the procedure suitable for your operating system.
 After installation you may have to restart the application in which you want to use Primæ.
 Primæ cursive makes use of the 'contextual alternates' OpenType feature for the connecting strokes between letters.
 Other optional features such as the stylistic sets also rely on support for the OpenType technology (which has been the de-facto industry standard since 2001 and become an official ISO standard in 2007).
 Although it is widely supported, not all applications support all features and some applications do not support any OpenType features at all.
 In case of doubt, please contact the developer of your application and request the update of the outdated application.